wlanslovenija/datastream/docs/reference.rst

 When performing downsampling, we have to differentiate between two timestamps:

-* Datapoint raw timestamp is the timestamp of the raw datapoint that has been inserted for a given metric.
+* Datapoint raw timestamp is the timestamp of the raw datapoint that has been inserted for a given stream.
 It always has second granularity.

 * Datapoint downsampled timestamp is generated from the raw timestamp by rounding it to the given granularity.
 For example if raw timestamp is 31-07-2012 12:23:52, then the downsampled timestamp for hour granularity would be 31-07-2012 12:00:00 and for month granularity would be 01-07-2012 00:00:00.
 TODO: I am not sure if this is the best.
 You are discarding information about time-spread of datapoints on higher granularity here.
 Like missing datapoints on higher granularity, having only one datapoint there, having datapoints not in in regular intervals and so on.
 I would take the average (or median?) of timestamps of datapoints in the interval.